wtetsu/sillycd/README.md

 ## Rules

 - You have to type the first character of each directory
-- You can omit middle characters
-- If matched multiple directories, sillycd picks the most "probable" directory
+- If multiple directories were matched, sillycd select the most appropriate directory

 ## Third-party data